Rei-SwitchBot/faq/en-us/Lock&Lock Pro.md

 Note:

 *It is not recommended to regularly unlock the Lock for security reasons.
 Please understand that we are not responsible for any accidents or damages caused by this action.
-*Starting with SwitchBot App version 9.0, there is no longer a need to manually enable the Cloud Service (the Cloud Service option has been removed).
+*Starting with SwitchBot App version 9.0, there is no longer a need to manually enable the Third-party Service (the Third-party Service option has been removed).
 Simply place the Hub near the installed Lock Pro, within Bluetooth range, and it will automatically connect to the Hub.

 ---